Due Process Rights – Section 504 Plans

 - request amendment of their child’s educational records if there is reasonable cause to believe that they are inaccurate, misleading, or otherwise in violation of the privacy rights of their child.
 If the school system refuses this request for amendment, it will notify parents within a reasonable time and advise parents of the right to a hearing.

 - A parent/guardian or emancipated minor may request a 504 review or an impartial due process hearing related to decisions or actions regarding their child’s identification, evaluation, education program, and placement.
 Parents and the student may take part in the hearing and have an attorney represent them.
 504 Review and Hearing requests must be made to the 504 Coordinator at 410-313-1252.
-The HCPSS 504 Coordinator is the Instructional Facilitator for Psychological Services.
+The HCPSS 504 Coordinator is the Coordinator for Section 504 and Student Services Implementation.

 - Seek resolution of issues if dissatisfied with decisions regarding their child’s identification, evaluation, and educational placement/program through: